Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 Note that we scale our indices by 4.
 That is because these are byte offsets and we need to step in multiples of the element size (32-bits), like any other memory operand.
 Also note that we don't use a displacement, but it is supported and behaves just like a normal memory operand.
 In line (3), the destination array is filled, and in (4), Jai prints it out.

-## 28.10.2 Load Effective Address (LEA) and Load and Read Instruction Example
+## 28.10.2 Load Effective Address (LEA) and Load and Read Instruction
 Here is a basic example to do load effective address.
 Note that in rax*4, the constant must go after the register.
 LEA is explained [here](https://www.felixcloutier.com/x86/lea).

 See *28.11_load_effective_address.jai*: